szTheory/nagelfar-tcl-code-formatter/websrc/syntaxtokens.rst

 * E Expression that should be in braces
 * re Regular expression like regexp/regsub
 *
-* n, v and l all marks variable names.
+* n, v and l all mark variable names.
 Those arguments will not be checked against known variables to detect missing $.
 * n The variable does not have to exist, and is set by the command.
   (out parameter)